bencomp/stanbol/README.md

 instructions to get you started with this IDE.
 For other IDEs / editors, please refer to their documentation and maven integration plugins.

-To generate the Eclipse project definition files, go to Stanbol source directory and type:
+To generate the Eclipse project definition files, go to the Stanbol source directory and type:

     $ mvn eclipse:eclipse